alces-software/flight-direct/README.md

 Alternatively installing `rpm-build` will suppress the error, however the `rpm` will be built.

+### Releasing a new version

+New version of `flight-direct` can be released on AWS using the staff credentials.
+All that is required is firing up the release template (below) on cloud formation.
+This will start a build machine and saves the tarball in S3 automatically.
+`templates/cloud-release-template.yaml`

+NOTE: The release `Version` needs to be given as a parameter to the template.

 ### Clean

 You can clean up all temporary files generated during the build process with